Are You “OSHA Certified”?

 In short… No, you nor anyone else is “OSHA Certified” due to the fact that OSHA does not offer an “OSHA Certification”.
 In fact, OSHA does not “Certify” anyone for anything!

-What OSHA does require is for employers to ensure their employees get trained on specific topics, and then “Certify” (or document) that they have received the training, per OSHA standards.
+What OSHA does require is for employers to ensure their employees get trained on specific topics, and then document that they have received the training, per OSHA standards.